yansh985/Main-Flow-Internship/README.md

 Welcome to my repository for the Data Science Internship!
 This repository will contain all the tasks I completed during my internship, showcasing my learning and development in the field of data science using Python.

 ## Note
-1. For task 2 I've used "Data Cleaning and Preprocessing.xlsx"
+1. For task 2 I've used "Data_Cleaning_and_Preprocessing.xlsx"
+2. For task 3 I've used "Household_Task3.xlsx"

 ## Contributing
 I welcome contributions and suggestions to improve this repository.
 If you have any ideas or find any issues, please open an issue or submit a pull request.